RickyWang1020/CSDSNotes/README.md

 This game supports 3 classic difficulties (easy/medium/hard) and customizing the size of game board.
 The player can also "mark flag" on the potential bomb positions.

 ## How to Play
-1. Run the file and start by selecting the difficulty (the program will raise error when encountering invalid inputs);
+1. Run the main file and start by selecting the difficulty (the program will raise error when encountering invalid inputs);
 2. In the game interface:
   - the number of existed bombs will be shown on the first line (BOMBS LEFT), every time the player marks flag on a cell, the BOMBS LEFT will be reduced by 1
   - "#" represents your current place